 “Our new mattress – Stearns & Foster.
 It was very expensive!
 But it’s made such a huge difference!!!”
 Donna-Jean Isnor shared.

 “My mattress,” said Kat Atkins.
 “Being in pain constantly means that I spend a lot of time in bed.
 After two surgeries in a short time span, I couldn’t get comfortable in my old mattress and ended up sleeping on an air mattress for six months.
 So I started looking into different mattresses and went for a Sleep Number.
 I really liked it because I can adjust the firmness depending on my pain levels.”

-Buy the Stearns & Foster Estate Hurston 14″ Luxury Cushion Firm Mattress (queen size) above for $1,497 from Macy’s.
+Buy the Stearns & Foster Estate Hurston 14″ Luxury Cushion Firm Mattress (queen size) above for $1,499 from Amazon.

 For more recommendations from our community, check out these 16 mattresses that help people with chronic pain sleep better.